 Constructions for the mosque began in 784 under orders of Abd ar-Rahman I using recycled materials from Roman and Visigoth buildings and adding distinct design elements, such as its famous double-tiered red and white arches.

-Over the centuries, Abd ar-Rahman’s successors continued expanding the mosque until Córdoba was captured by the forces King Ferdinand III of Castile during the Reconquista in 1236 who turned into a Catholic cathedral in honor of the Virgin Mary.
+Over the centuries, Abd ar-Rahman’s successors continued expanding the mosque until Córdoba was captured by the forces of King Ferdinand III of Castile during the Reconquista in 1236 who turned it into a Catholic cathedral in honor of the Virgin Mary.

 Click play to learn the fascinating history of la mezquita de Córdoba: